 Report: 76ers could target Klay in free agency this summer

-Report: 76ers could target Klay in free agency this summer originally appeared on NBC Sports Bay Area

-Klay Thomspon has spent his entire 13-year NBA career with the Warriors, but could the five-time All-Star be heading to the East Coast this summer?
+Klay Thompson has spent his entire 13-year NBA career with the Warriors, but could the five-time All-Star be heading to the East Coast this summer?

 The Philadelphia 76ers potentially would have Thompson on their list of free agent targets this summer, Yahoo!
 Sports Jake Fischer reported on Thursday, citing sources.